jess-daniel/budget-blocks-be/README.md

 Why did you choose this framework?

-- PostGres - Used this to deploy our backend to persist the data on Heroku
+- PostGres - is an open-source, object-relational database management system (ORDBMS), it's persistent database as well as quality made it the correct choice for our application.
-- Heroku - Used to host our app.
-Heroku makes deploying web apps simple and fast
+- Heroku - is the hosting application we are using to deploy our backend.
+Heroku makes deploying web apps simple and fast.
-- Knex - Used to create data migration tables and seeds to continuously have a clean data set
+- Knex - Used to create data migration tables and seeds to continuously have a clean data set.
+- Express - is a minimal, open source and flexible Node.js web app framework designed to make developing websites, web apps, & API's much easier.
+- Nodemon - Used to run our backend locally for progressive testing before launching into the master branch of our product.
+- Node.js -  is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
+It uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

+### Backend Engineering Tech

+- Okta - It's an enterprise-grade, identity management service, built for the cloud, but compatible with many on-premises applications.
+With [Okta](https://www.okta.com/), IT can manage any employee's access to any **application** or device.
+- Plaid API - allows developers to integrate transaction and account data from most major financial institutions into third party applications.
+The data includes merchant names, street addresses, geo-coordinates, categories, and other info.

 ## Endpoints

 In-depth endpoint documentation: [Here](https://documenter.getpostman.com/view/10984987/SztD57nm?version=latest#0f5ff3a7-d6b6-4324-bb4c-003c86bc064e)